Chart Color Schemes

 An assessment of population growth drivers in Northern Peninsula reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Northern Peninsula's population is approximately 2,928 as of August 2025.
+Northern Peninsula's population was approximately 2,928 as of November 2025.
 This figure represents an increase of 147 people since the 2021 Census, which reported a population of 2,781.
-The change is inferred from the estimated resident population of 2,928 in June 2024 and one validated new address since the Census date.
+The growth is inferred from ABS estimated resident population data of 2,928 in June 2024 and one additional validated address post-Census.
 This results in a density ratio of 2.8 persons per square kilometer.
-Northern Peninsula's growth rate of 5.3% since the 2021 census exceeds that of the SA4 region (3.7%) and the SA3 area, indicating it as a growth leader in the region.
-Natural growth contributed approximately 96.8% of overall population gains during recent periods.
+Northern Peninsula's growth rate of 5.3% since the 2021 Census exceeded both its SA4 region (4.5%) and SA3 area, indicating it as a growth leader.
+Natural growth contributed approximately 96.8% to overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Based on projected demographic shifts, a population increase just below the median of Australia's regional areas is expected by 2041, with an increase of 144 persons and a total gain of 4.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections lack age category splits; thus proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data are applied.
+Based on projected demographic shifts, a population increase just below Australia's regional median is expected for Northern Peninsula by 2041.
+The latest annual ERP population numbers project an increase of 144 persons, reflecting a total gain of 4.9% over the 17 years.

 Frequently Asked Questions - Population